Go-CP/SHPB-Analysis-Fork/README.md

 2. **Prepare Experimental Data:**

-    - Ensure that your experimental data is stored in a CSV or Excel file.
+    - Ensure that your experimental data is stored in a CSV file.
-    - The file should contain columns for "Time", "Incident", "Reflected", and "Transmitted" voltages.
+    - The file should contain columns for "Time", "Incident", and "Transmitted" voltages.
     - Voltage values should be in volts (V).

+3. **Edit or Input Parameters:**

-    - Specify the file name in the Python script (`analysis.py`) using the `filename` variable.
-For example:
+    - Run the script using the following command:

-    ```python
-    filename = "path/to/your/data_file.csv"
     ```

-3. **Customize Input Parameters:**
+    python main.py
+    ```
+    - Input parameters according to your experment setup
+    - Click Open File

+    or

-    - Open the Python script (`analysis.py`) in a text editor.
+    - Open the Python script (`mian.py`) in a text editor.
-    - Update the input parameters according to your experiment setup.
-Parameters such as Young's modulus, density, initial length, and cross-sectional areas should be adjusted based on your experimental conditions.
+    - edit the parameters in line 167 to line 176 according to your experiment setup.

-4. **Run the Script:**

     - Run the script using the following command:

     ```
-    python analysis.py
+    python main.py
     ```
+    -Click Open File

+4. **Selecting Regions:**

+   - For Incident Voltage: Press and drag on the subplot (labelled 'Incident Voltage') to select a region of interest.
+   - For Reflected Voltage: Press and drag on the subplot (labelled 'Reflected Voltage') to select a region of interest.
+   - For Transmitted Voltage: Press and drag on the subplot (labelled 'Transmitted Voltage') to select a region of interest.

 5. **View Plots and Analyze Results:**

     - After running the script, view the generated plots to analyze the results.
-    - The script will generate plots for filtered voltage data, strain data, stress-strain curve, and true stress-strain curve.
+    - The script will generate plots for filtered voltage data, Strain Rate-Time curve, stress-strain curve, and true stress-strain curve.

-## Example Usage

-Here's an example of how to use the script with your experimental data:

-1. Ensure that Python and the required dependencies are installed on your system.
-2. Prepare your experimental data in a CSV or Excel file format.
-3. Customize the input parameters in the `analysis.py` script based on your experiment setup.
-4. Specify the file name of your experimental data in the script.
-5. Run the script using `python analysis.py`.
-6. Analyze the generated plots to interpret the results of your SHPB experiment.

 ## Explanation for Stress-Strain Calculation in SHPB Experiment